Simplot Games: History

 In 1979 Simplot Games was just a small regional track meet.
 Today it is one of the nation’s premier high school track and field events.
 The Games have come a long way.
 Every year Simplot Games has continued old traditions while adding new features that make it the event that it is today.

 Milestones

 J.R.
-“Jack” Simplot’s contribution and dedication to Simplot Games
+Simplot

-John Richard “Jack” Simplot was an enthusiastic supporter of Simplot Games and regularly attended the Games on Saturdays to view the ceremonies and final events.
-He enjoyed mingling with the high school participants, shaking hands and encouraging them to do well on the track and in school, and sharing one of his secrets to success: “Stay with it and just do your best.”
+Agribusiness magnate J. R. Simplot (1909–2008) was an enthusiastic supporter of the Simplot Games and regularly attended on Saturdays to view the ceremonies and final events.
+He enjoyed mingling with the high school participants, shaking hands, encouraging them to do well on the track and in school, and sharing one of his secrets to success: “Stay with it and just do your best.”

 He recognized the similarity in finding success in business and on the track: hard work, vision, the willingness to take risks, and the ability to overcome the odds.

-And Jack Simplot, who launched his empire at the age of 14, no doubt recognized the potential in each of the young athletes he greeted.
+Simplot launched his empire in 1923 at age fourteen in Declo in Cassia County, and no doubt recognized the potential in each of the young athletes he greeted.